Worplesdon Golf Club Course Review - Golf Monthly

 The first four holes loop round and back to the clubhouse, and heather and pine are an almost constant companion.

-The ‘signature’ hole is the delightful 10th played over a pond, although strangely enough the hole is more Augusta than Surrey and the water is not really representative of the challenges waiting elsewhere.
+The ‘signature’ hole is the delightful 10th played over a pond (pictured above), although strangely enough the hole is more Augusta than Surrey and the water is not really representative of the challenges waiting elsewhere.

 Back-to-back par 5s immediately follow across the road in a particularly strong sequence of four holes that are completed by a well-bunkered par 3 and then the toughest two-shotter on the course, the 14th.